Ketorolac (Into the nose)

 - After using the nasal spray, wipe the tip of the bottle with a clean tissue and put the cap back on.

 - Keep the unopened bottle in the refrigerator.
-Protect it from light and freezing.
 Once opened, store the bottle at room temperature, away from heat and direct sunlight.
 Throw away any unused medicine 24 hours after you opened the bottle and used your first dose.
 Do this even if some medicine remains in the bottle.